 London is going crazy for artisan coffee ; so where's the best place for your skinny latte or your rare bean cappuccino?
-Coffee aficionado Phil Wain shares his favourite cafes in the capital.
+Coffee aficionado Phil Wain shares his favorite cafes in the capital.

 Owner Peter Dore-Smith, originally from Melbourne used to manage hospitality at Lords Cricket Ground.
 A lover of coffee, he opened this Fitzrovia spot in 2009.
 The coffee from London roasters Square Mile is always great, but Kaffeine is in the hospitality business rather than the coffee business.
 You’ll be welcomed, looked after, and leave having had your day brightened – all for the price of a flat white.